 The red end stops are always kept down at the outer end of the table, and at both ends when it is being rotated.

 Bob comments;- “As a space saving device, a turntable fiddle yard is very useful to save length, but do remember that you will need more width – you need a square space to allow full rotation of the table.
 So it can’t be set up close to a wall.
 However, a friend has got round this by having the whole thing on runners, like a drawer, which pulls out and then allows rotation.
 Also I now use much niftier castors to support the table, which fit into a recess in the sub-base.”

-Footnote 1: Bob and the Franklin module are booked to attend the National Narrow Gauge Convention 2016 at Augusta later this year.
-Click here for more details of the Convention.
+Footnote 1: Bob and the Franklin module crossed the pond to attend the National Narrow Gauge Convention 2016 in Augusta, Maine in September 2016.